fpedd/ees-pees/UserGuide.md

 ## Usage Example
 ### Manual Control

-To start the application for manual control, you can run  TODO `scripts/run.sh` in  directory of the repository.
+To start the application for manual control, you can run `./run.sh` in the scripts directory of the repository.
 This should compile the Internal and the External Controller.
 After that is done, it will start the External Controller, then the Webots Environment with the Internal Controller, and after that the Python Backend.

 You will see three corresponding terminals open with the three processes mentioned above run from each terminal.
 Inside the top terminal, the Python Backend should be running.

 You are able to drive the robot on your own using either discrete (move from one tile to another) or continuous actions.
 Press space to switch between both control modes.
 With the arrow keys, you can increase or decrease the speed and steer in the continuous action space.
 In the discrete action space, every keypress will trigger an action in the respective direction where the directions are seen absolute and not from the robots perspective.

-To stop all processes, just run TODO `scripts/kill.sh`.
+To stop all processes, run `./kill.sh`.
 This will kill all three processes.

 Before you will be able to run the scripts you may need to run:
 `chmod +x kill.sh`